 Spain includes sign languages in its respective Statutes of Autonomy.
 This therefore opens up possibilities for including sign languages, although it does not explicitly mention the case of sign languages, for example, in Catalonia with its own sign language.
-The recent periodic report (2017-2021) includes the framework for sign languages.32
+The recent periodic report (2017-2021) includes the framework for sign languages.

-B. CONCEPTUAL FRAMEWORK OF THE ECRML: PROTECTION AND PROMOTION OF SIGN LANGUAGES meanings and the scope of its provisions.33 As a result, we adapt the applicable criteria to sign languages that can be assessed to verify compliance or non-compliance with the parameters of the European Charter.
-We clarify that the objective of the working group is to seek, whenever possible, to maximise the existing parameters of the European Charter to compare the situation of sign languages with that of regional or minority languages.
+B. CONCEPTUAL FRAMEWORK OF THE ECRML: PROTECTION AND PROMOTION OF SIGN LANGUAGES

+11) The working group considers the authoritative doctrine of the Committee of Experts of the ECRML through its periodic reports from various states, as well as equally authoritative doctrines from various authors who interpret the ECRML, explaining and clarifying its various meanings and the scope of its provisions.
+As a result, we adapt the applicable criteria to sign languages that can be assessed to verify compliance or non-compliance with the parameters of the ECRML.
+We clarify that the objective of the working group is to seek, whenever possible, to maximise the existing parameters of the ECRML to compare the situation of sign languages with that of regional or minority languages.